scientific-python/blog.scientific-python.org/content/posts/numpy/numpy2/index.md

 NumPy has improved and evolved over the past 18 years, with many old releases bringing significant performance, usability, and consistency improvements.
 That said, our approach for a long time has been to make only incremental changes while carefully managing backward compatibility.
+This approach minimizes user breakage, but also limits the scope of improvements that can be made, both to the API and its underlying implementation.
-This approach finally had to come to an end, for this one-off major release, with the significant improvements to NumPy's type system.
-The type system is fundamental to NumPy, and major behavioral changes could not be made incrementally, since mixing two different type systems would be a recipe for disaster.
+Therefore, for this one-off major release, we are breaking backward compatibility to implement significant improvements in NumPy's type system.
+The type system is fundamental to NumPy, and major behavioral changes could not be made incrementally without mixing two different type systems, which would be a recipe for disaster.

 The journey to an actual 2.0 release has been long, and it was difficult to build the necessary momentum.
 In part, this may be because, for a time, the NumPy developers associated a NumPy 2.0 release with nothing less than a revolutionary